BRAVE NEW WORLD - IN OUR SCHOOLS

-Through our ongoing collaboration with The Wrentham Trust, we provide free workshops at Guildford Grove Primary School.
+Through our ongoing collaboration with The Wrentham Trust, we provide free workshops at Guildford Grove Primary School and Weyfield Primary Academy.
 Each year, we work with all children in years 4-6, providing a six-week course for each class, supplementing and assisting their curriculum learning.

 During each 6 week residency, the children are introduced to a Shakespeare play.
 A GSC facilitator takes the students through the plot of each act, recreating the scenes and blending the children’s own words with quotes from Shakespeare’s original text.